 Expiration of Long Term Agreement – no obligation to ship after expiration

 Our client was a party to a long-term supply agreement with an automotive first-tier supplier.
-The agreement expired on December 1, 2004, but the supplier failed to renew it despite repeated requests by our client.
+The agreement expired, but the supplier failed to renew it despite repeated requests by our client.
 Yet, after the agreement expired, the supplier continued to request that our client ship parts at the prices set forth in the expired agreement.
 Our client indicated that it was willing to continue to supply parts, but since the contract had expired, it was no longer willing to do so at the price that was previously agreed-upon.
 As a result, the supplier filed suit, and without giving our client any prior notice, obtained a temporary restraining order requiring our client to continue to ship parts at the old price.
 Within 24 hours, our firm successfully persuaded the court to set aside the temporary restraining order.
 The supplier then capitulated to our client’s demands and signed a new supply agreement with favorable terms for our client.

 Breach of Royalty Agreement/Outsourcing of Technology